-There are many ways that organisations can offer multilingual support, but before you make this decision, it’s important to assess the existing customer experience, in the same way that you would for your primary-language speakers.
+There are many ways that organisations can offer multilingual support, but before you make this decision, it’s important to assess the existing customer experience, in the same way, that you would for your primary-language speakers.
 For example, how easy is it for someone to make contact?
 Which communication channels are preferred?
 What are the key pain points or common issues for these customers?

 By taking the customer journey into account, it should be possible to define the most appropriate process for handling enquiries from non-English speakers and ensure that they receive the same consistent level of service as any other customer.

-There are several ways that organisations can offer multilingual support, however due to the cost and difficulty in finding the right candidate, hiring bilingual speakers or interpreters may be only suitable where only one or two languages are required.
+There are several ways that organisations can offer multilingual support, however, due to the cost and difficulty in finding the right candidate, hiring bilingual speakers or interpreters may be only suitable where only one or two languages are required.

 How our technology can support voice and text translation

 While a large proportion of customers still prefer to make contact over the phone, digital channels such as email and chat are growing in popularity.
 It’s tempting for organisations to use standard free online tools to translate text interactions, but it’s important to note that these don’t always provide the most accurate translation for the context.
-Translating the enquiry and then the response can also cause an incongruous delay; with online chat this can be especially frustrating for customers and cause them to churn before their enquiry is answered.
+Translating the enquiry and then the response can also cause an incongruous delay; with online chat, this can be especially frustrating for customers and cause them to churn before their enquiry is answered.

 Real time translation technology, such as Awaken Voice and Text Translation, can add seamless, customisable, near-instantaneous support for multiple languages without the need to expand the team with additional experts.
-This powerful technology provides conversational translation capabilities enabling customer communication in their preferred language, in near real time.
+This powerful technology provides conversational translation capabilities enabling customer communication in their preferred language, in near real-time.
 As the customer speaks or types, the programme analyses and translates so that the agent can quickly understand their enquiry and respond.

-Adding the translation layer to the Awaken platform improves first-reply and handling time for non-native speakers, while also enabling contact centres to collate data on this important customer segment for analysis.
+Adding the translation layer to the Awaken platform improves first-reply and handling time for non-native speakers, while also enabling contact centres to collate data on this important segment for customer need analysis.
 Contact centre managers are able to track what is being said and the outcomes of conversations in the same way that they would for their native language, helping to ensure that quality and satisfaction standards are met for all customers, no matter what language they speak.